 Shorter itineraries: If you are very fit we can arrange the whole walk in 6 days (7 nights with accommodation in Milngavie the night before you start and on arrival in Fort William).
+If you only have 5 or 6 days we can also arrange bespoke itineraries where you start in Ardlui (which gives a ferry crossing of Loch Lomond before you start the hike) or Crianlarich or Tyndrum.
 Contact us for more information.

 Baggage transfer: We arrange for your luggage to be collected from and taken to each B&B /guest house / hotel you stay in.
-This can be arranged from April to September inclusive.
+This can be arranged from early April to early October.
 Due to space constraints, note that only one piece of luggage per person can be transferred - we can advise if you need to store luggage you won't need till after your walking holiday.